--

 Concise Statement To write the manuscript of a book focusing on four universal and timeless themes of the understanding of architecture as a discipline of critical and creative reflection.
 Digitize, catalog and create a searchable website of tens of thousands of images to be more broadly available for teaching & research.

-Salary full pay full pay
+Salary full full

-Period of Salary Leave Second Semester (Spring) Second Semester (Spring)
+Period of Salary Leave Semester (Spring) Second Semester (Spring)

-Rank Professor Associate Professor
+Rank Professor Associate

 Name Alejandro Lapunzina Charles Ledford

 Department Architecture Journalism

 College College of Fine and Applied Arts College of Media